tobiasraabe/pipeline/docs/how_to_guides/tasks.rst

 This section goes into the details of tasks.
 Tasks have to be defined by the user and are the essential building blocks of a workflow which can be executed with pipeline.

-Tasks are defined in a ``.yaml`` file which is a dictionary.
+Tasks are defined in a ``.yaml`` file (not in ``.yml`` which is a dictionary.
 The keys of the dictionary are the ids of the tasks and the values are dictionaries with more information on the specific task.
 Each task dictionary consists of at least three explicit attributes, an id, a template, and a target.

 - The unique id allows to identify the task among others and automatically generate placeholder names for the targets of the task.